 Alison is a Canadian Men’s Rights Advocate.
 She founded Honey Badger Radio in 2013, as a podcast focusing on women bringing attention to men’s issues.
 Honey Badger Radio has since grown into the largest collaborative YouTube channel talking about gender and politics from a position inclusive of men’s issues.

-A number of individuals who are well-known in the Men’s Rights Movement, some of them particularly in the UK, will be attending the conference, but not giving presentations.
+A number of individuals who are well-known to people in the Men’s Rights Movement / Gender Equality Movement, some of them particularly in the UK, will be attending the conference, but not giving presentations.
 They include, in surname alphabetical order:

 - Dr Catherine Hakim Sociologist, originator of Preference Theory

 - Elizabeth Hobson Gender Equality Activist, Director of Communications, J4MB

 - Cassie Jaye Non-feminist, filmmaker, The Red Pill

 - Rod Lonsdale MRA, slayer of feminists (e.g. through the link, Laurie Penny)

 - Alex Moog Equality & human rights champion, vlogger